 Editor’s note: With the continuous development of data recovery and digital forensics technology, techniques for forensic data recovery from the logic layer of hard drives are constantly improving.
 Yet there remains a great challenge: how to recover fragmented video data?
-Through the following article, forensic experts from SalvationDATA will explain in this issue how to recover fragmented video data from CCTV DVR system.
+Through the following article, forensic experts from SalvationDATA will explain in this issue how to forensically sound recover fragmented (overwritten) video data from CCTV DVR system.

 So what is fragmented video data?